|(a) General information. The Texas Health and Human

 in §355.112 of this title (relating to Attendant Compensation

-(B) An "other direct care" cost area, which includes
+(B) An administration and facility cost area, which

-costs for services not included in subparagraph (A) of this paragraph
+includes costs for services not included in subparagraph (A) of this

-as determined in paragraphs (1) - (4) of this subsection.
-An allowable
+paragraph as determined in paragraphs (1) - (4) of this subsection.

-cost per unit of service is determined for each contracted provider
+An allowable cost per unit of service is determined for each contracted

-cost report for the other direct care cost area.
-The allowable costs
+provider cost report for the administration and facility cost area.

-(C) The attendant cost area and the other direct care
+(C) The attendant cost area, and the administration

-cost area are summed to determine the cost per unit of service.
+and facility cost area are summed to determine the cost per unit of

 developed based on rates determined for other programs that provide